-When compared to other components of the system, the referral system in Clark County Region has sufficient capacity in two of the three components.
+When compared to other components of the system, the referral system in the Northern Region has sufficient capacity in two of the three components.
 With an adequate referral system, it is critical to have sufficient resources to refer individuals to when they request services.
-As the treatment capacity elements that follow indicate insufficient capacity and higher unmet need, this category is not a top five priority for capacity building at this time.
+As the treatment capacity elements that follow indicate insufficient capacity and higher unmet need, this category is not recommended as a top five priority for capacity building at this time.